jeanCarloMachado/resume/index.md

   : Teams are bigger than individuals.
 I conscientiously look for ways to empower, support and inspire people around me.

 * Teacher
-  : I am passionate about technology and science and want to share it.
+  : I am passionate about technology and science and I share it.

 ---